dvidalolz/budget-tracker/DESIGN.md

     i) Discern and create necessary test files (based on example) {done 03/05/24}
     ii) Implement tests and their necessary configurations {done 03/06/24}
     ii) UserServiceTests, userserviceimpltests {done 03/08/24}
-    ii) InputTypeServiceTests, inputtypeserviceimpltests
+      1 - Inputtypeservice should receive an input details object and a user id instead of an inputtype ii) InputTypeServiceTests, inputtypeserviceimpltests
     ii) InputServiceTest, inputserviceimpltests
   e) Logging and specific exception classes?